GraphChi/graphchi-cpp/README.md

 - Vertex-centric computation model (similar to GraphLab, Pregel or Giraph) ** Wrapper for GraphLab 2.1 API (Gather-Apply-Scatter model)
-- Asynchronous, parallel execution, with (optional) deterministic scheduling (see semantics section at [[Creating-GraphChi-Applications]])
+- Asynchronous, parallel execution, with (optional) deterministic scheduling (see semantics section at [Creating-GraphChi-Applications](https://github.com/GraphChi/graphchi-cpp/wiki/Creating-GraphChi-Applications) )

 - Can run graphs with billions of edges, with linear scalability, on a standard consumer grade machine ** Can also utilize large amounts of memory by preloading (caching), making it competitive on large servers: UsingMoreMemory
 - Multidisk striping - RAID-style operation, see MultipleDisksSupports
 - Works well on both hard-drive and SSD.

-- Evolving graphs, streaming graph updates (can add and delete edges): [[Evolving-And-StreamingGraphs]]
+- Evolving graphs, streaming graph updates (can add and delete edges): https://github.com/GraphChi/graphchi-cpp/wiki/Evolving-And-StreamingGraphs

 - Easy to install, headers-only, no dependencies.
 - Tested on Mac OS X and Linux